Pokémon X and Y: Critical reception

 With the updated Player Search System (PSS) present at all times on the touchscreen, providing a seamless transition from solo play to player-to-player battles and trades, integration of online play was praised as "masterly" by Parkin.
 McElroy described it as "completely interconnected experience, which is exactly how Pokémon is meant to be played".
 Otero proclaimed the PSS "makes Pokémon X and Y feel dramatically new and more modern".
 The optional aspects of Pokémon-Amie and Super Training had mixed reception.
 Hilliard described the minigames of Super Training as forgettable.
 McElroy viewed these aspects as positively reinforcing bonds between trainers and their Pokémon, with Pokémon-Amie making them seem more like pets.
 Otero praised Super Training for making competitive training more accessible to players.

 In contrast to the praise for the games' visuals, the story was poorly received.
 Otero described the story and character personalities as "pretty disappointing for a predominantly single-player RPG."
 McElroy described the campaign as "rigidly formulaic".
 However, Hilliard called some of the interactions with non-playable characters "bizarre... and often entertaining".
 Parkin criticized it as "thin and melodramatic" and "sometimes jarringly preachy".
 They also considered some of the games' puzzles to be clumsy.
 The layout of the Kalos region itself was described as disappointingly straightforward for players who enjoy exploring but inviting to new players in the franchise.
 This ease of access was exemplified through subtle additions and changes to gaining experience.
 More readily available experience allowed players to use more Pokémon throughout the campaign and rotate through a team greater than six.

 Pokémon X and Y were nominated for Best RPG and Best Handheld Game at the 2013 VGX Awards.
 In 2014 it won the Golden Joystick Award for Handheld Game of the Year.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Pokémon X and Y for "Handheld Game of the Year" and "Role-Playing/Massively Multiplayer Game of the Year".